 In his 40 years producing and reporting, Martin Smith has covered the world: from revolution in Central America and the fall of communism in Russia, to the rise of Al Qaeda and the wars in Iraq and Afghanistan, to the inside story of the global financial meltdown.
 Smith has often been ahead of the news curve.
 He was among the first journalists to investigate Col. Oliver North’s clandestine Contra arms network and one of the first western reporters to investigate the emergence of Osama bin Laden and the Al Qaeda network.

-As Senior Producer and Foreign Correspondent for FRONTLINE, Smith has produced over 50 hours of award winning programming, including The Terrorist and the Superpower, which was produced three years before 9/11.
+As Producer and Senior Foreign Correspondent for FRONTLINE, Smith has produced over 50 hours of award winning programming, including The Terrorist and the Superpower, which was produced three years before 9/11.
 A copy of the film was requested by Vice President Dick Cheney’s office immediately after the attacks.

 In the three months following 9/11, Smith produced two seminal films on the genesis of the attacks— Looking for Answers (2001) and Saudi Time Bomb?
 (2001).
 Since the invasion of Iraq, Smith has covered the conflict for FRONTLINE with a series of films, including Truth, War and Consequences (2003), which established Smith’s presence as an on-camera correspondent, Beyond Baghdad (2004), Private Warriors (2005), and Gangs of Iraq (2007).
 His film, The Rise of ISIS (2014), investigated the circumstances and context leading to ISIS’s emergence.
-He followed that in 2016 with Confronting ISIS a film that was the recipient of the prestigious Peabody Award.
+He followed that in 2016 with Confronting ISIS a film that received the prestigious Peabody Award.
+In 2018, he published Bitter Rivals, a two hour documentary that examined the regional struggle for power between Iran and Saudi Arabia.
+That film was among six FRONTLINE films that won the series a DuPont Columbia Gold Baton, among the highest honors in broadcast journalism.

 Smith was born Jan.
 28, 1949.
 He studied Comparative Literature at Brown University and has a BFA from the Institute of Film and Television at New York University.
+He lives in the Western Catskills with his producing partner and wife Marcela Gaviria.

 Awards